SupraCoNeX/scnx-manual-mrr-setter/Manual_MRR_Setter/README.md

-# Rate Control via Fixed Rate Setting
+# Rate Control via Manual MRR Chain Setting

 Allows rate setting using the lowest supported rate or a random choice from the set of supported rates.